krembilneuroinformatics/kcni-school-lessons/README.md

 **TA's:** Daniel Hauke & Povilas Karvelis

+**Compute Environment**: MATLAB.
+- All students in the interactive stream should have been emailed a link to a temporary MATLAB license that can be used for this course.
+Contact KCNI.School@camh.ca with any questions.
+- Additional setup instructions are available in the [day4 folder](https://github.com/krembilneuroinformatics/kcni-school-lessons/tree/master/day4#matlab-code-accompanying-day-4-of-the-kcni-school)

 | Time (EST) | Session | |
 |---- |----|---|
 | 9:00-10:30	| Lecture 1: Computational Models of Perception and Behaviour | Watch on [Crowdcast](https://www.crowdcast.io/e/s4qmka1v/13) |